HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 Dependencies: `FE-Plan`

 Choose and implement a web analytics framework, such as analytics.gov or Google Analytics, where all data can be made publicly available.

+## Grants.gov analytics

+Diagram short name: `Web-Analytics-Legacy`

+Dependencies: `None`

+Establish existing baseline of customer satisfaction and other analytics in existing grants.gov.

+The longer we have this baseline data, the more we can use the baseline comparison to ensure that beta.grants.gov provides an improved user experience with higher rates of customer satisfaction.

 ## Internationalization framework